-Report states a trade of Russell Wilson is ‘a long way from happening’ as Seahawks prepare for free agency
+Report states trade of Russell Wilson is ‘a long way from anything happening’ as Seahawks ready for free agency

 Welcome to an NFL free agent season that figures to be like few others since free agency became a real thing in the 1990s.

-Well, maybe everywhere outside of Seattle, anyway, unless the Seahawks really do make a move of some sort regarding quarterback Russell Wilson
+Well, maybe everywhere outside of Seattle, anyway, unless the Seahawks really do make a move of some sort regarding quarterback Russell Wilson.

 The rumors surrounding Wilson’s future hover over Seattle’s offseason, and likely will continue until there is some sort of resolution one way or the other.